LeGrad: An Explainability Method for Vision Transformers via Feature Formation Sensitivity: Related Work

-\textbf{Text-based Explanations of Intermediate Representations} Research has also explored text-based methods for interpreting intermediate representations in vision models.
-For instance, leveraging CLIP's language-image space, researchers have provided text descriptions for active neuron regions~\cite{hernandez2021natural, goh2021multimodal} and projected model features into text-based concept banks~\cite{gandelsman2023interpreting}.
-In particular, \textsc{TextSpan}~\cite{gandelsman2023interpreting} focuses on the explainability of CLIP-like models.
+\textbf{Vision-Language Explainability Methods} Research has also explored vision-langauge models for interpreting representations in vision models.
+For instance, leveraging CLIP's language-image space, researchers have provided text descriptions for active neuron regions~\citep{hernandez2021natural, goh2021multimodal} and projected model features into text-based concept banks~\citep{gandelsman2023interpreting}.
+In particular, \textsc{TextSpan}~\citep{gandelsman2023interpreting} focuses on the explainability of CLIP-like models.
 It refrains from using gradient computation by aggregating the intermediate features' similarities along a given text direction, creating a relevancy map for a text query.
-LeGrad advances this line of work by focusing on the sensitivity of feature representations within ViTs, offering a clear and concise method to generate relevancy maps that can be adapted to various feature aggregation strategies.
+LeGrad advances this line of work by focusing on the sensitivity of feature representations within ViTs to generate relevancy maps that can be adapted to various feature aggregation strategies.

-\textbf{Evaluating Explanation Methods} As the popularity of feature-attribution based explanation methods has grown, so has research evaluating their ability to faithfully reflect the model's decision making process~\cite{sundararajan2017axiomatic,yeh2019on,kindermans2019reliability,samek2016evaluating,hooker2019benchmark,alvarez2018on,adebayo2018sanity,tomsett2020sanity,gomez2022metrics,zhang2016top}.
-Faithfulness is an important criteria because explanation methods that highlight human-salient pixels may look correct even if the model relies on spurious correlations and give human interpreters unwarranted confidence in the model.
-These evaluations can be categorized based on the aspect of faithfulness that they test~\cite{boggust2023saliency}, such as the method's sensitivity to meaningful changes to the input, model, or data~\cite{sundararajan2017axiomatic,yeh2019on,kindermans2019reliability,samek2016evaluating,hooker2019benchmark,alvarez2018on,adebayo2018sanity,tomsett2020sanity} and its ability to highlight a succinct and meaningful pixel region~\cite{gomez2022metrics,zhang2016top}.
-We evaluate LeGrad on both of these types of tests, demonstrating that it is faithful to the model's decision making process by testing that removing LeGrad's important pixels impacts the model's output and checking that LeGrad's output corresponds to a concise object region.